-Studies have suggested that Short Acting Bronchodilator (SABA) inhaler medications like Albuterol and Long Acting Bronchodilators (LABA) such as Salmeterol; are able to cross the placenta barrier and may affect developing neurons of unborn children – increasing the risk of developing Autism.
+Studies have suggested that Short Acting Bronchodilator (SABA) inhaler medications like Albuterol and Long Acting Bronchodilators (LABA) such as Salmeterol; are able to cross the placenta barrier and may affect developing neurons of unborn children – potentially increasing the risk of developing Autism.
 These medicines are commonly used as rescue inhalers to open the airways in an asthma emergency, and as maintenance, preventer or controller medications in combination with inhaled cortico-steroids.
 These medicines are life saving and should not be over looked, but increased use leads to increased risks of adverse outcomes.

-Because mothers with uncontrolled asthma are already at greater risk of poor birth outcomes due to stress and other factors such as medicine over use, getting control of asthma symptoms with the least amount of medicine is of utmost importance – so this should be the number one goal for healthy conception and pregnancy – and a healthy baby.
+Because mothers with uncontrolled asthma are already at greater risk of poor birth outcomes due to stress and other factors such as medicine over use, getting control of asthma symptoms with the least amount of medicine is of utmost importance – so this is usually the number one goal for healthy conception and pregnancy – and a healthy baby.

 The “catch-22” is that during pregnancy, hormones and restrictions on the diaphragm can lead to breathlessness and hyperventilation episodes.
 Increased or altered breathing patterns due to these changes is stressful for both mom and baby.
-Compensatory breathing behaviour that is subconsciously enacted – like oral breathing due to stress or effort – will likely increase particle load leading to inflammation and histamine responses that have most asthmatics usually reaching for rescue inhalers.
+Compensatory breathing behaviour that is subconsciously enacted – like oral breathing due to stress or effort – will likely increase particle load leading to inflammation and histamine responses that have most asthmatics reaching for rescue inhalers.
 But being aware of triggers and being able to make modifications that could arrest an asthma attack before it gets to the stage where medical control is needed, may mean the difference between pregnancy being a special time and not a burden.
 Asthma shouldn’t stop any woman considering pregnancy or enjoying pregnancy, but better control over asthma symptoms makes for an easier time.

-Breathing behaviour has a massive role to play in assisting asthma management, reducing stressful breathing reactivity and the safe and sustained reduction of medicine.
+Breathing behaviour has a massive role to play in assisting asthma management, reducing stressful breathing reactivity and the safe and sustained reduction of medicine for attacks.
 This is also the one factor that the asthmatic has some measure of control over and can become empowered to better manage their condition.
 Breathing behaviour alters with stress, environment, speech patterns, sleep patterns, diet, exercise preferences and so on.
-It is unfortunate – and a great disservice to expecting families – that this major factor is often overlooked when determining where an asthmatic is losing their carefully, and often hard won, control.
+It is unfortunate that this major factor is often overlooked when determining where an asthmatic is losing their carefully, and often hard won, control.

 Buteyko techniques teach how to arrest an asthma attack the second it begins, allowing asthmatics to reduce their reliance on inhaled bronchodilators and giving them other things to do when allergies strike.
 Symptom control using non-invasive breathing modifications that use relaxation to achieve normalized breathing patterns along with mindfulness and awareness of triggers is a form of self-care that effectively reduces reliance on medications that may be putting pregnancies at risk.

-Buteyko techniques (like those taught by Buteyko South Africa and the Buteyko Institute of Breathing and Health) have proven to be a safe and effective adjunct intervention to assist medically uncontrolled asthmatics to regain control without increasing medicine use in several clinical and RC trials in the UK, Australia, New Zealand, Egypt, India (and also improved lung function scores here) and Canada.
+Buteyko techniques (like those taught by Buteyko South Africa and the Buteyko Institute of Breathing and Health and BBEA senior educators) have shown to be a safe and effective adjunct intervention to assist medically uncontrolled asthmatics to regain control without increasing medicine use in several clinical and RC trials in the UK, Australia, New Zealand, Egypt, India (and also improved lung function scores here) and Canada.

 ©Buteyko South Africa